Free Printable: Low Carb & Keto Food ListGet It Now

 - Cajun – Season the rice with Cajun seasoning and serve with fried cabbage and sausage or keto gumbo.

 - Asian – Add the miracle noodle rice to recipes like egg roll in a bowl or serve chicken korma, Hunan beef, or slow cooker Mongolian beef over a bed of rice.
-It also makes the perfect side for keto sushi rolls!
+It also makes the perfect side for Thai basil chicken or keto sushi rolls!

 - Mexican – Add cooked rice to ground beef casserole, serve on the side of Instant Pot steak fajitas, or serve cheesy taco skillet over rice.

-- Soups – Stir rice into soups like keto chili, stuffed pepper soup, or cabbage soup with ground beef.
+- Soups – Stir rice into soups like keto chili, stuffed pepper soup, or cabbage soup with hamburger.

 Tools To Make The Best Miracle Rice